-3.19 The PPG states that 'A site is considered available for development, when, on the best information (confirmed by the call for sites and information from land owners and legal searches where appropriate), there is confidence that there are no legal or ownership problems...'
-Therefore, dependent upon landowner intentions, and legal or ownership constraints, including unresolved multiple ownerships, ransom strips, tenancies or operational requirements of land owners, a site could be available now or sometime in the future.

-- 3.20 Suitable SHELAA sites are considered in terms of their availability.
+- 3.17 The PPG states that 'A site is considered available for development, when, on the best information (confirmed by the call for sites and information from land owners and legal searches where appropriate), there is confidence that there are no legal or ownership problems...'
+Therefore, dependent upon landowner intentions, and legal or ownership constraints, including unresolved multiple ownerships, ransom strips, tenancies or operational requirements of land owners, a site could be available now or sometime in the future. - 3.18 Suitable SHELAA sites are considered in terms of their availability.
 The assessment of availability is informed by the development status of each suitable SHELAA site.
 The existence of planning permission can be a good indication of the availability of sites.
 A site which benefits from planning permission is considered to be available, because the scheme with planning permission may not be implemented and persons who do not have an interest in the land can submit planning applications on the site.
-If a site with planning permission has been completed the site is recorded as no longer available. - 3.21 Information on site availability is based on the responses to Land Availability Questionnaires (LAQ's) sent to landowners and interested parties of suitable SHELAA sites every two years.
+If a site with planning permission has been completed the site is recorded as no longer available. - Information on site availability is based on the responses to Land Availability Questionnaires (LAQ's) sent to landowners and interested parties of suitable SHELAA sites every two years.
+LAQs provide information about land ownership, site availability etc. They are sent out to obtain up to date information for sites already in the SHELAA that are considered suitable and are required to be completed when new SHELAA sites are submitted.

-LAQs provide information about land ownership, site availability etc. They are sent out to obtain up to date information for sites already in the SHELAA that are considered suitable and are required to be completed when new SHELAA sites are submitted. - 3.22 The following information is requested via Land Availability Questionnaires (LAQs): - Details relating to land ownership, including details of developers with a development option on the site; - The full extent of the potential development site (shown on a site plan); - Details of planning permission and pre application discussions; - Type and scale of development envisaged for the site; - Details of any existing site constraints and details of how these can be overcome; - Details of the broad timeframe when it is anticipated the site could become available for the commencement of development. - 3.23 Where an updated LAQ for an existing suitable SHELAA site is not provided by the landowner/agent within the last two-year period or where individuals and organisations state that the site is no longer available, the site is recorded within the SHELAA database as being unavailable.
+- 3.20 The following information is requested via Land Availability Questionnaires (LAQs): - Details relating to land ownership, including details of developers with a development option on the site; - The full extent of the potential development site (shown on a site plan); - Details of planning permission and pre application discussions; - Type and scale of development envisaged for the site; - Details of any existing site constraints and details of how these can be overcome; - Details of the broad timeframe when it is anticipated the site could become available for the commencement of development. - 3.21 Where an updated LAQ for an existing suitable SHELAA site is not provided by the landowner/agent within the last two-year period or where individuals and organisations state that the site is no longer available, the site is recorded within the SHELAA database as being unavailable. - 3.22 In addition to the LAQs sent out to land owners the Council also sends out questionnaires annually to developers and agents of sites with planning permission and sites allocated in the adopted Craven Local Plan to ascertain when sites will be developed.
+Both responses to the LAQs and questionnaires relating to sites with residential planning permission and residential site allocations will inform judgement on suitability.